ets-labs/python-dependency-injector/docs/wiring.rst

 Integration with other frameworks
 ---------------------------------

-Wiring feature helps integrate the container providers with other frameworks:
-Django, Flask, Aiohttp, Sanic, your custom framework, etc.
+Wiring feature helps to integrate with other frameworks like Django, Flask, etc.

 With wiring you do not need to change the traditional application structure of your framework.

 1. Create a container and put framework-independent components as providers.
 2. Place wiring markers in the functions and methods where you want the providers to be injected (Flask or Django views, Aiohttp or Sanic handlers, etc).
-3. Wire the container with the application.
+3. Wire the container with the application modules.
 4. Run the application.

 .. literalinclude:: ../examples/wiring/flask_example.py
    :language: python
    :lines: 3-

+Take a look at other application examples:

+- :ref:`application-single-container`
+- :ref:`application-multiple-containers`
+- :ref:`decoupled-packages`
+- :ref:`django-example`
+- :ref:`flask-example`
+- :ref:`aiohttp-example`
+- :ref:`sanic-example`

 .. disqus::